Pyrestone/jetson-fan-ctl/README.md

 Two seconds worked fine for me here.

 You can use either integers (like 20) or floating point numbers (like 20.125) in each of these fields.
-The temperature precision of the thermal sensors is 0.5°C, so don't expect this to be too precise.
+The temperature precision of the thermal sensors is 0.5 (°C), so don't expect this to be too precise.

 Any changes in the script will be will be applied after the next reboot.
+Alternatively, you can run

+    service automagic-fan restart

+to apply changes immediately